Results

 $13,250,000

-Represented 28,000 former students of Washington-based Business Computer Training Institute (“BCTI”) in class action regarding educational services provided by school.
-Wright v.
-BCTI, Pierce County Superior Court Cause No. 05-2-05763-2.
+Represented approximately 28,000 former students in a class action concerning educational services provided by a Washington-based for-profit school.

 $5,914,222